Laurent Gbagbo: Proceedings in the ICC and acquittal

 The confirmation of charges hearing was scheduled for 18 June 2012, but was postponed to 13 August 2012, to give his defense team more time to prepare.
 The hearing was then postponed indefinitely, citing concerns over Gbagbo's health.

 Gbagbo's trial at the ICC began on 28 January 2016, where he denied all charges against him; crimes against humanity including murder, rape and persecution, as did his co-accused Charles Blé Goudé.
 Due to presenting a flight risk and maintaining a network of supporters, judges ordered him to remain in detention during his trial.
 From January 2016 to January 2018, ICC prosecutors presented the testimony of 82 witnesses and thousands of pieces of evidence.
 Gbagbo filed a "no case to answer" motion in July 2018, and hearings were held in November 2018.

 On 15 January 2019 Gbagbo and Goudé were acquitted by an ICC panel and their release was ordered.
 Presiding Judge Cuno Tarfusser and Judge Geoffrey Henderson ruled in favor of release; Judge Olga Carbuccia issued a dissenting opinion.

 Many within the Ivory Coast celebrated Gbagbo's acquittal.
-Amnesty International called the acquittal of Gbagbo and Blé Goudé "a crushing disappointment to victims of post-election violence in Cote d’Ivoire" but noted that the Office of the Prosecutor was likely to appeal.
+Amnesty International called the acquittal of Gbagbo and Blé Goudé "a crushing disappointment to victims of post-election violence in Cote d'Ivoire" but noted that the Office of the Prosecutor was likely to appeal.
 The proceedings against Gbagbo were the first against a head of state undertaken by the ICC, and the failure of the ICC to convict Gbagbo for the mass atrocities was said by analysts to significantly impair the credibility of the ICC as a court of last resort.

 Appeal

 The ICC (International Criminal Court) panel ordered Gbagbo's immediate release, but the ICC Appeals Chamber ordered that Gbagbo remain in custody pending consideration of ICC prosecutors' appeal against Gbagbo's acquittal.
-In February 2020, the ICC Appeals Chamber granted Gbagbo conditional release from detention; he was allowed to live in Belgium, but had to be available to return to court, and could not leave Belgium.
+On 1 February 2019, he was released after ICC Appeals Chamber granted Gbagbo conditional release from detention; he was allowed to live in Belgium, but had to be available to return to court, and could not leave Belgium.
 Gbagbo's lawyers then petitioned the ICC for Gbagbo's unconditional release.

 On 28 May 2020, the International Criminal Court gave Gbagbo permission to leave Belgium if certain conditions were met.
 At the time, it was unclear if he would be allowed to return to Côte d'Ivoire.

 On 30 October 2020, Gbagbo said the 2020 Ivorian presidential election spells "disaster" for the country, in his first public comments since being toppled in 2011.
 He gave the interview in Belgium, where he was awaiting the outcome of proceedings against him.

 In March 2021, the ICC upheld Gbagbo's acquittal.
 Shortly afterwards, Ouattara stated he was free to return to Côte d'Ivoire.